szilvia-csernus/rabbit_sanctuary/README.md

 ## Future Implementations
 <br>

 * Further development could be a new page dedicated entirely to listing individual rabbits waiting for adoption.
 It would be implemented with a comprehensive database and backend server.
-The backend server could be accepting and processing the data coming from any contact channels.
+The backend server could accept and process data from any contact channel.

 * The project could be transformed into a single-page application using ReactJS framework to bring the site in line with current industry standards.
 <br><br>